The man said,Genesis 2:23-24

 You were bought at a price; do not become slaves of human beings.1 Corinthians 7:23

-Even though we do not need to change our situation after accepting Christ, we must not become slaves to it.
+Even though we do not need to change our situation after accepting Christ, we must also not become slaves to it.
 We cannot keep blaming the situation around us for keeping us away from our Creator.
-Our situation cannot separate us from God if we don’t allow it.
-We should use our judgement based on the knowledge of God’s desire for our lives and deal with our situations.
+Our situation cannot separate us from God if we don’t allow it to do so ourselves.
+We should use our judgement based on our knowledge of God’s will for our lives and deal with our situations.
+We are not alone when dealing with our situation but God helps us overcome all obstacles that keep us from enjoying unity with our partners for His glory.

 But those who marry will face many troubles in this life, and I want to spare you this.1 Corinthians 7:28